isabella232/journeys.en/help/using/building-journeys/sharing-common-fields.md

 # journeysteps events common fields {#sharing-common-fields}

+This mixin will be shared by the journeyStepEvent and journeyStepProfileEvent.

-These are the common fields that will be sent for every step that is processed in a journey.
+These are the common XDM fields that Jouney Orchestration sends to Adobe Data Platform.
+Common fields will be sent for every step that is processed in a journey.
+More specific fields are used for custom actions and enrichments.

+Some of those fields are only available in specific processing patterns (action execution, data fetch, etc.) in order to limit the size of events.

 #### entrance

-Indicate if the user has entered the journey.
-If not present, assuming that the value is false
+Indicates if the user has entered the journey.
+If not present, we assume that the value is false.

 Type: boolean